CiscoSecurity/tr-05-serverless-akamai/README.md

   - Verifies the Authorization Bearer JWT and decodes it to restore the original credentials.
-  - Makes a series of requests to the underlying external service to query for actions available for given Observables.
+  - Makes a series of requests to the underlying external service to query for actions available for given observables.
   - Returns a list of those actions.

 - `POST /respond/trigger`